 What Type of Trolling Motor: Lithium vs AGM vs Lead Acid Wet Cell

-Lithium marine batteries are a relatively new technology that are rapidly gaining popularity in the trolling motor industry due to their high energy density, lightweight, and long lifespan.
+Lithium marine batteries are a relatively new technology that is rapidly gaining popularity in the trolling motor industry due to their high energy density, lightweight, and long lifespan.
 Compared to traditional lead acid deep cycle batteries, lithium batteries can store up to three times as much energy per unit weight, meaning these batteries can provide more power and run longer on a single charge.

 Lithium marine batteries also have a much longer lifespan than a flooded lead acid battery, with some models lasting up to 10 years or more, and they are virtually maintenance-free.
-Lithium batteries can be charged much more quickly than traditional deep cycle batteries, and these batteries can be charged and discharged more times without reducing their overall lifespan.
+Lithium batteries can be charged much more quickly than traditional deep-cycle batteries, and these batteries can be charged and discharged more times without reducing their overall lifespan.

 While lithium marine batteries are generally more expensive than other types of batteries, their performance and durability make these batteries a worthwhile investment for serious anglers and boaters who demand reliable, high-performance equipment.

-Absorbent Glass Mat batteries are a type of deep cycle flooded lead-acid battery for a trolling motor that uses a specialized fiberglass mat to absorb and hold the battery acid.
+Absorbent Glass Mat batteries are a type of deep-cycle flooded lead-acid battery for a trolling motor that uses a specialized fiberglass mat to absorb and hold the battery acid.
 This design helps prevent spills and leaks, making AGM batteries a popular choice for boaters who need a reliable, maintenance-free power source, especially on choppy water or offshore waves.

-AGM batteries are also known for their high energy density, which means they can store more energy in their reserve capacity than traditional deep cycle lead-acid batteries.
-This allows AGM batteries to deliver more power per amperage hour rating and run longer on a single charge which is exactly what you want for many trolling motors.
+AGM batteries are also known for their high energy density, which means they can store more energy in their reserve capacity than traditional deep-cycle lead-acid batteries.
+This allows AGM batteries to deliver more power per amperage hour rating and run longer on a single charge, which is exactly what you want for many trolling motors.

-These deep cycle batteries can be charged more quickly than a traditional deep cycle battery, and they can be discharged more deeply without damaging the battery or reducing its overall lifespan.
+These deep-cycle batteries can be charged more quickly than a traditional deep-cycle battery, and they can be discharged more deeply without damaging the battery or reducing its overall lifespan.